Amazon HQ2: Phase 1: Metropolitan Park

 Amazon moved its first employees into rented office space in the area in June 2019, and in June 2020, there were roughly 1,000 employees the company counted as HQ2 workers.

-ZGF Architects led the design team, which included James Corner Field Operations and VIKA Civil Engineering and Site Design, as well as many others.
-In January 2020, the company, via developer JBG Smith, started construction on two 22-story towers at 1450 S. Eads St, proximate to Metropolitan Park.
-In September 2020, the company began the $14 million renovation of the park.
+ZGF Architects led the design team, which included James Corner Field Operations and VIKA Civil Engineering and Site Design.
+In January 2020 developer JBG Smith started construction on two 22-story towers at 1450 S. Eads St, proximate to Metropolitan Park.
+In September 2020, Amazon began the $14 million renovation of the park.
 By March 2023, 8,000 workers had been hired to occupy the first phase of HQ2, which has a total capacity of 14,000 workers.

-An independent coffee shop and a pet care company signed leases to occupy space in the new development.

-The development also includes a public art installation called "Queen City", which was designed by artist Nekisha Durrett.
-The installation is located in the middle of Metropolitan Park and pays tribute to a former Black community by the same name that was demolished during the construction of The Pentagon.
+The development also includes a public art installation called "Queen City", in the middle of Metropolitan Park.
+It was designed by artist Nekisha Durrett and pays tribute to a former Black community by the same name that was demolished during the construction of The Pentagon.

 Phase 2: PenPlace and The Helix

-On February 2, 2021, the company announced a proposed design for the second phase of HQ2, PenPlace, to be developed by JBG Smith.
+In February 2021, the company announced a proposed design for the second phase of HQ2, PenPlace, to be developed by JBG Smith.
 The development includes "The Helix", a 354-foot glass nucleic acid double helix art structure with landscaped terrain that would be opened to the public, similar to "Amazon Spheres" at Doppler in Seattle.
 Founder Jeff Bezos commented that "The natural beauty of a double helix can be seen throughout our world, from the geometry of our own DNA to the elemental form of galaxies, weather patterns, pine cones, and seashells".
 The Verge described it as resembling a "glass poop emoji covered in trees."

-On November 26, 2021, the FAA completed its evaluation of the proposed building and determined that the structure would not be a hazard to air traffic at nearby Ronald Reagan Washington National Airport.
+In November 2021, the Federal Aviation Administration determined that the structure would not be a hazard to air traffic at nearby Ronald Reagan Washington National Airport.

-The Arlington County Board approved phase two, including the "Helix" in April 2022.
+The Arlington County Board approved Phase II of HQ2, including the "Helix" in April 2022.

 In March 2023, the company delayed plans to develop the second phase of HQ2.

+In 2024, Amazon delayed its plan to reach 25,000 jobs in HQ2 until 2038.

+In September 2025, Amazon received its first public subsidies related to HQ2, $81,000 related to excess hotel taxes generated.